Quantum Voting Protocol for Centralized and Distributed Voting Based on Phase-Flip Counting: Discussion

+In the distributed model, voters must store their qubits coherently from distribution until tallying.
+This is another limitation since decoherence during this interval reduces the fidelity of the final state and may compromise both correctness and security.
+Active quantum error correction would be necessary for large‑scale deployment.

+Future work could explore hybrid quantum‑classical protocols that combine the anonymity guarantees of quantum superposition with the efficiency of classical tallying, as well as integration with post‑quantum cryptographic primitives for enhanced verifiability.

-\subsubsection{Comparison with Existing Quantum Voting Protocols}
+\subsection{Comparison with Existing Quantum Voting Protocols}

+Table~\ref{tab:comparison} summarizes the main design dimensions of representative quantum voting protocols and highlights where the proposed scheme differs.

-Our approach differs from existing quantum voting protocols in several key aspects: As stated in the introduction of paper, the entanglement-based protocols such as \cite{vaccaro2007quantum,hillery2006towards} use the accumalate phases from voters.
-However, our method uses a simpler gate-based approach to flip a phase that may be more amenable to near-term quantum hardware.
-Our approach offers potentially alternative for GHZ-state based protocols \cite{centrone2022quantum} implementation while maintaining similar security guarantees.
-While the use of phase flips for vote encoding provides a natural and efficient mechanism for vote counting without complex multi-particle measurements, GHZ based entangled states can be also integrated in our model.
-Our protocol can also be integrated with existing quantum security primitives like quantum key distribution \cite{mehic2020quantum} for enhanced security.
+Note that the approach introduced in this paper differs from existing quantum voting protocols: As noted in the introduction, entanglement‑based protocols such as those in Refs.~\cite{vaccaro2007quantum,hillery2006towards} accumulate phases from multiple voters and require phase estimation to extract the tally.
+In contrast, this method uses a simpler gate‑based approach (controlled‑Z and Hadamard gates) to flip phases, making it potentially more amenable to near‑term quantum hardware.
+Moreover, our phase‑flip encoding provides a natural and efficient vote‑counting mechanism without complex multi‑particle measurements.